winton/typectl/README.md

 ## Goals

-1. Execute complex control flows of pure functions (functions that are isolated, simply typed, and reusable) using an expressive, type-safe API.
+1. Dynamically execute groups of pure functions using a type-safe API.
-2. Mappings between function inputs and outputs should be configurable at runtime.
+2. Implement an input/output mapping abstraction that enables a similarly typed, but awaitable, getter/setter to be passed in place of the type requested by the function.
-3. The pattern should produce optimized control flows that scale with complexity.
+3. Because all functions execute at once but wait on specific inputs before executing, the pattern should automatically produce optimized control flows that scale with complexity.

 ## Function API